ttaranov/atlaskit-mk-2/docs/guides/06-versioning.md

 Flow - and types, in general - are a development tool.
 They augment your workflow and provide static analysis of the code you're writing, but they do not provide a public API for anything that you write.
 Strictly speaking, updating a dev dependency should not bump any versions at all.
 This is outlined in our versioning guidelines above.

-_For this reason, updating `flow-bin` and our types will not trigger a release._

-### Some scenarios for illustrative purposes

 If types informed version numbers of a public API, it's very likely that we would be releasing only major versions.
 Many times, when making changes to types, or a type system, you're making a breaking change.

+For this reason:

+* Updating `flow-bin` should not trigger a release unless you have to update types for certain components.
+* Updating Flow types within a component should trigger a release of the appropriate type and be called out in the changelogs.

 If you were to change the return type of a function in your public API, this alone should does not mean you are releasing a major version.
-The change that you have to make to your return value does, however.
-One is the result of the other.

-If you made a type less restrictive, this may not change how you use a type, thus no code change and no release is necessary.
-This less restrictive might require a code change, but it might be backward compatible.
-In this scenario you'd add a feature.
+The fact that you are expecting a different type of value does, even if no code change is required.
+Most times, an update to your types will correspond to an update in your code, or your expected public API.

 If you're fixing a bug, you might change a type that ends up getting exported, but it may not affect your public API.
 In this scenario, you'd release a patch, even though the type might cause errors once consumed during development.